KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displayencoding_pq/README.md

 It also allows implementations where the details of the framebuffer is not known or available.

 A SDR capable display is defined as having less than 10 bits per pixel for each colorchannel.
+This will typically have a framebuffer in the sRGB colorspace.